andrico1234/github-api-2/README.md

 ### Basic progressive enhancement using `prefers-reduced-motion`

 Using the `prefers-reduced-motion` media query ensures that I don't subject users who prefer no motion to unnecessary animations.
 By default I offer a simple opacity change when hovering over a list item.
 If the media query satisfies `prefers-reduced-motion: no-preference`, then I add some additional animation.

+### Promoting _fluid_ layout by using no media queries

+I've been interested in the patterns outlined in the Every Layout web book.
+The focus is to not create separate designs for arbitrary screen sizes, but to instead create layouts and styles that naturally respond to the device used.

+To help me, I used CSS utilities like the `min` function, in addition to utility classes like `switcher` that adjust layout based on the container's size.